-Finally, perhaps one of the most important considerations for users is whether the data is readily available and easily downloadable.
+Finally, perhaps one of the most important considerations for users is whether the data are readily available and easily downloadable.
 The requirement for this varies greatly depending on the user, but those needing information on ships in the Arctic, for example, will need quick access across potentially low bandwidth.
-All models related to Copernicus Marine Service (neXtSIM-F, TOPAZ54, Arctic Ocean Biogeochemistry Analysis and Forecast, and Global Ocean Physical Analysis and Forecasting by MOi) are available to download for free from the Copernicus Marine website, and there is a visualization tool on the information page.
-Most other modelling systems have data for download and a visualization, although sometimes in different places; these are the Barents-2.5km, NOAA ice drift, NOAA PSL, RIOPS, GIOPS, GOFS3.1, and RTOFS.
+All models related to the Copernicus Marine Service (neXtSIM-F, TOPAZ5, Arctic Ocean Biogeochemistry Analysis and Forecast, and Global Ocean Physical Analysis and Forecasting) are available to download for free from the Copernicus Marine website, and there is a visualization tool on the information page.
+Most other modeling systems have data for download and a visualization, although sometimes in different places; these are the Barents-2.5km, NOAA ice drift, NOAA PSL, RI-OPS, GIOPS, GOFS3.1, and RTOFS.
 The systems from DMI and GOFS16 have a web page displaying the forecasts.
-As noted in Section 9, the CONCEPTS systems (GIOPS, RIOPS, CIOPS) are available through the Meteorological Service of Canada Open Data platform (Data list /Liste des données - MSC Open Data / Données ouvertes du SMC), including direct data access and geospatial web services.
-Data are also available for download and visualization from the Ocean Navigator (https://www.oceannavigator.ca/public/).
+As noted in Sect.
+9, the CONCEPTS systems (GIOPS, RIOPS, CIOPS) are available through the Meteorological Service of Canada Open Data platform (Sect.
+9 provides additional details).
 The ArcIOPS, FIO-COM10 and NAVY-ESPC systems are well-documented in the literature, but it is hard to find a website that states where/if downloading is available.
 The latter suggests some outputs are available for researchers if they register for a login, but it is not stated how other users can access the data.
 Similarly, it is difficult to find information on how to access outputs from the Met Office FOAM and its coupled data assimilation counterpart.
-For the global ECMWF model, some data is available, but users must pay for other variables.
+For the global ECMWF model, some data are available, but users must pay for other variables.